 The Board of Nursing in Illinois manages the licensure of both registered nurses and licensed practical nurses in the state.
 For licensed practical nurses, the applicant must submit proof of graduation from a state-accredited licensed practical nurse education program.
-Verification of fingerprinting must also be sent in to the Board of Nursing.
+Fingerprinting verification must be sent to the Board of Nursing.
 After paying the license fees, the licensed practical nurse can take the state’s LPN examination.
 If the applicant passes, a LPN license is issued for practice in the State of Illinois.

-To get a registered nursing license in Illinois, additional requirements are needed for application processing.
+To get a registered nursing license in Illinois, there are additional requirements for application processing.
 To apply for a license, the applicant must submit proof of graduation from a registered nurse education program.
 The Board of Nursing accepts both two-year and four-year nursing degree programs.
 The Illinois Nursing Workforce Center provides a comprehensive listing of nursing degree programs accepted by the state.
 The listing includes pre-licensure nursing education programs at the associate, bachelor, and even master level.
-Out-of-state educational programs may be accepted by the Board of Nursing, but the degree must satisfy all the curriculum requirements mandated by the state.
-If there are extenuating circumstances regarding the nurse’s pre-licensure education, like transferred credits, an explanation is required on the application.
-To apply for a RN license, fingerprinting and background checks are required.
-An exam fee must be paid prior to the nurse sitting for the state’s NCLEX-RN exam.
-A passing score of -0.21 logits is needed for the NCLEX-RN.

 Are there Continuing Education Requirements for Nurses in Illinois?

 When it comes time for renewal, the nurse must show proof of prior Illinois licensure and a copy of the completed CEU credits earned over the past two years.
-For advanced nurse practitioners, the CEU requirements for nurses in Illinois are increased.
-Over a two-year period, 50 credit hours are needed.
+Additionally, for advanced nurse practitioners, the CEU requirements in Illinois are higher.
+Nurses must complete fifty credit hours over a two-year period.
 Out of the 50, 10 of the continuing education credits must be in the field of pharmacology.
-Topics for continuing education units for nurses include suicide prevention, sanitation practices, PTSD prevention, spinal care injury management, and many, many more.
+Some topics for continuing education units for nurses include suicide prevention, sanitation practices, PTSD prevention, and also spinal care injury management.

 Illinois Job Outlook For Careers In Nursing

 The interesting mix of metropolitan commerce amidst spacious farmland is characteristic of the Midwestern state of Illinois.
 The state’s largest urban area Chicago supports key financial and manufacturing activities for the nation, and the city gets many of its raw materials from the abundant fields of the surrounding agricultural areas.
-Although the “prairie state” is known for its flat farmland, Illinois is also home to some notable lakes and rivers that give the state some of its natural scenic beauty and recreational spots.
+This “prairie state” is known for its flat farmland.
+However, Illinois is also home to some notable lakes and rivers that give the state some of its natural scenic beauty and recreational spots.

 During the economic sluggishness of the 2000s, Illinois was one of the hardest-hit areas, and the state’s unemployment rate was an entire percentage point higher than the national average.
-However, the employment numbers appear more positive in regional pockets, and a recent Chicago Tribune article noted that certain sectors like health care are projected to experience job growth.
+However, the employment numbers are positive in regional pockets.
+And a recent Chicago Tribune article noted that certain sectors like health care are experiencing job growth.